buggyrace/buggy-race-about/docs/shutdown/tear-down.md

 it is) then you should probably save copies of those as well (from wherever they are).

+## Download a copy of your tasks (in markdown)

+Skip this if you did not customise the tasks in your project.

+{: .navigation}
+**Admin** → **Tasks** → **Download current tasks as Markdown**

+If you customised the tasks, you can save them as a markdown file.
+This is handy because if you decide to run the project again with a new cohort of students, you can load all your custom tasks by uploading this single markdown file, even on a freshly installed race server — see [bulk-editing tasks](../customising/creating-tasks).

+{: .warning}
+Make sure you download the **current** tasks, not the default ones!
+The default ones are in the server repo, which may be useful at the start of the project but aren't helpful when you're about to tear down.

 ## Disable student logins

 Disabling student logins prevents students making any changes on the server.